JIVE-TALK.COM

 In the final chapter “Yours for Business: The Commercialization of the Blues, 1929-26,” the authors conclude that there definitely would not be today’s blues history without black vaudeville.
 “Adaptations of the music of String Beans, Baby Seals, Virginia Liston, Benton Overstreet and countless other early black vaudevillians are prominent in country blues recordings of the 1920s and 1930s; leading to the conclusion that even if there was practically no blues in African American vaudeville, the songs and styles of vaudeville stars left a deep impress on blues guitarists.
 Country blues came of age in the shadow of popular vaudeville blues.”

 This is a massive work of research and documentation.
 The present volume could indeed be looked at as the third part in a trilogy on the development of the blues or African-American popular music as such.
-The two authors already published two large and excellent volumes on black traveling shows, “coon songs,” African-American popular song and blues as a milestone in the development of American music.
+The two authors have already published two large and excellent volumes on black traveling shows, “coon songs,” African-American popular song and blues as a milestone in the development of American music.

 The Original Blues comes with almost 200 b/w reproductions of vaudeville ads, sheet music covers and incredibly rare publicity photographs.
 Furthermore, it provides a general index, as well as an extra songs index and a theater index, which will be much appreciated by music investigators and musicologists.